ALUS team members met for collaborative engagement and learning at regional 2022 jamborees.

 In Alberta, ALUS team members met with local coordinators and PAC members from nearly 18 communities to discuss ALUS.

 At the western jamboree, the group visited projects in the area of Northern Sunrise County.
 The tour began with a visit to the Williams Farm.
-Rob Williams maintains a 1,200-meter-long eco-buffer established with ALUS in 2017 with 6,500 seedlings of prickly rose, raspberry, wolf willow, red osier dogwood, white birch, and other species.
+Corinna Williams maintains a 1,200-meter-long eco-buffer established with ALUS in 2017 with 6,500 seedlings of prickly rose, raspberry, wolf willow, red osier dogwood, white birch, and other species.
 Five years later, this project demonstrates the clear impact of ALUS projects, as it plays a key role in keeping water on the land even during challenging drought conditions in the region.

 Team members from ALUS’ prairie hub met in the municipality of Emerald Park, east of Regina, Saskatchewan for their regional jamboree.
 Coordinators and PAC members had the chance to connect and share their communities’ challenges and successes with their colleagues and the national team.
 Together, the national and local teams visited three sites administered by ALUS WUQWATR.